fearlessfrog/MSFS_Universal_Announcer/README.md

 ### First Launch

 1. **Run the application** - It will appear in your system tray
-2. **Configure sound files path** - The app will try to auto-detect your Fenix installation, or you can browse to your sound files folder
+2. **Configure sound files path** - The app will try to auto-detect your Fenix installation location, or you can browse to your sound files folder
 3. **Set up MSFS** - Configure your aircraft callsign (see below)

+You can probably include this in your `exe.xml` eventually for automatic use although I haven't tried that yet.
+There are still bugs in start-up detections, so use Flight Status / Stop if annoying (you can Resume when ready).

 ### MSFS Configuration

+This step is **temporary** while I add Navigraph simbrief support, but depends on demand:

 For airline-specific announcements, set your **Callsign** in MSFS:

-1. In MSFS, go to **Options → General → Customization**
+1. In MSFS, go to **World Map → Aircraft Selection → Customization (tab)**
-2. Set **Callsign** to your airline code (e.g., `UAL`, `ACA`, `BAW`, `DAL`).
-Do not put 'UAL123' or it won't match the sound file directory!
+2. Set **Callsign** to your airline code (e.g., `UAL`, `ACA`, `BAW`, `DAL` just the letters alone, no flight #)
-3. The app will automatically detect your aircraft type (737, A320, etc.)
+3. The app will automatically detect your aircraft type (737, CRJ900, A320, etc.)

 ### Sound File Structure